anthonylangsworth/RayTracer/README.md

 ### 1. The User Interface is Code

 Developers are the target audience of this project.
 Therefore, this project is configured directly in code instead of spending development effort on parsing instruction files or a user interface.
 This keeps the code simple, removing configuration and serialization code and dependencies.
+A UI or API can easily be added later.

-This excludes things traditionally loadex externally or pregenerated like meshes and textures.
+This excludes things traditionally loaded externally or pregenerated like meshes and textures.

 ### 2. Good Object Oriented Design and Readability